Thomas Guy

-Thomas Guy (1644 – 27 December 1724) was a British bookseller, member of Parliament, and the founder of Guy's Hospital, London.
+Thomas Guy (1644 – 27 December 1724) was an English merchant and politician who is best known for founding Guy's Hospital in London.

 Early life

 Thomas Guy was born in Horselydown in Southwark, in south London, the eldest child of a lighterman and coalmonger.
-Thomas Guy (senior) was a citizen and Carpenter of the City of London, and was an Anabaptist dissenter.
+Thomas Guy (senior) was a citizen and Carpenter of the City of London and was an Anabaptist dissenter.
 His mother, Anne, was the daughter of William Voughton, from a respectable family of the borough of Tamworth in Staffordshire.
-Thomas Guy (senior) died in 1652, whereupon his widow returned to Tamworth with her children, Thomas (junior), John and Anne, and it was probably in the free school there that the younger Thomas received his education.
+Thomas Guy (senior) died in 1652, whereupon his widow returned to Tamworth with her children, Thomas (junior), John and Anne, and it was probably in the free grammar school there that the younger Thomas received his education.